dhruvkeyal/CS520-Final/README.md

 - Shortest.py has function get_shortest_distance which calculates the shortest path by calling astar, dijkstra and returns the best possible route by comparing both of the algorithms
 - caller.py return the shortest path based on the start point and end point

-# Limitations

-Due to time constraints and the situation of some team members, there are a few limitations for the project.
-They are:

-- The react front-end application and the python back-end program have to be integrated more sophistically in order to fully perform the functionality for start and end location.
-- Although the algorithms described above use sufficient minimum and maximum elevation gain, that functionality needs to be properly integrated in order to visualize the changes.

 # Software Architecture and Test Cases